AbrahamSSem/Maven-toys-Analysis-Report/README.md

 Stock Cover (SC): The SC is <u>**17 days**<u/>, suggesting some discrepancies in stock levels across locations.

 # Recommendations and Suggestions
 - Focus on Electronics: Despite a decline in sales, Electronics remains a high-margin category.
-Investigating and addressing the causes of this decline could improve overall profitability.
+Investigating (sales team) and addressing the causes of this decline could improve overall profitability.
-- Seasonal Marketing: Consider running campaigns during the June-September period to capitalize on summer and back-to-school events.
+- Seasonal Marketing: Consider running campaigns (marketing team) during the June-September period to capitalize on summer and back-to-school events.
 - Optimize Inventory Mix: Rather than stocking all products in every store, focus on optimizing the product mix based on local demand to enhance sales performance.